Tag Archive for: FAQ

 Be Patient

-Some may want to rush into reintros, but remember … slow and steady wins the AIP Race!
+Some may want to rush into reintroductions, but remember … slow and steady wins the AIP Race!

-Resist the urge to start too soon and resist the urge to wing it when it comes to reintroductions.
-You’ve put in 30-90 days (or maybe even more) on the elimination stage, don’t waste that effort by throwing in the towel or choosing to decide for yourself how best to reintroduce foods.
+Resist the urge to start too soon, and resist the urge to “wing it” when it comes to reintroductions.
+You’ve put in 30–90 days (or maybe even more) on the elimination stage — don’t waste that effort by throwing in the towel or deciding for yourself how best to reintroduce foods.

-The elimination stage was meant to heal your body, and if you’ve been patient and are really feel quite well, reintroductions will likely be an easy process for you.
-Starting with a “clean slate” so to speak will allow your body to speak to you when you’ve reintroduced something that is not agreeing with you.
+The elimination stage was meant to give your body the space it needs to rest and reset.
+If you’ve been patient and are feeling quite well, reintroductions will likely be an easier process.
+Starting with a “clean slate” allows your body to clearly signal when a food isn’t agreeing with you — helping you recognize the cues your body is sending.

-That said, be sure to follow a systematic plan of reintroduction when the time comes, including keeping a food and symptom journal (more about that in the resources below).
+That said, be sure to follow a systematic reintroduction plan, including keeping a food and symptom journal (more about that in the resources below).

 So, how do you get started?
-Following are the guides and resources I recommend you consider for best results.
+Here are the guides and resources I recommend for best results.

-What ever you do, keep moving forward – there are no rewards for longest amount of time on the AIP elimination stage!
+What ever you do, keep moving forward – there are no rewards for longest amount of time spent in the AIP elimination stage!

-I mean, I get it, there are a lot of folks out there who simply feel too darn good after having eliminated the top inflammatory offenders from their lives that they don’t want to go back to feeling horrible again.
-But this is where food fear creeps in, and ultimately why we find people out there touting that “the AIP is a dangerous, restrictive diet that just keeps people sick.”
+I mean, I get it — there are a lot of folks out there who feel too darn good after having eliminated the top inflammatory offenders from their lives, and they don’t want to go back to feeling horrible again.
+But this is exactly where food fear creeps in, and it’s why you sometimes hear people saying, “the AIP is a dangerous, restrictive diet that just keeps people sick.”

 Don’t be a case that perpetuates the myths and misconceptions about this protocol – keep moving!